tropicbliss/buckshot/README.md

 ## Usage

 1. Download the [latest release](https://github.com/tropicbliss/buckshot/releases/latest) for your operating system.
-2. Create `config.toml`.
-Add your accounts and enter your offset.
-Refer to this [guide](https://github.com/tropicbliss/buckshot/blob/main/CONFIG.md) for more information.
+2. Create and edit `config.toml`.
+Refer to this [guide](https://github.com/tropicbliss/buckshot/blob/main/CONFIG.md) to help you configure the sniper.
 3. Run the sniper.
    - Open a terminal ([instructions for macOS users](https://www.stugon.com/open-terminal-in-current-folder-location-mac/)) (if you're on Windows, do yourself a favor and use Windows Terminal instead of `cmd.exe`) and use `cd` to navigate to the folder where the binary is located.
    - For non-Windows users, you will also have to run `sudo chmod +x binary_name_here`.